MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-data-replication-azure-rdrs-content.md

 Rocket® Data Replicate and Sync (RDRS) is a data replication solution developed by Rocket Software.
-It provides an IBM mainframe integration solution for mainframe data replication, data synchronization, data migration, and change data capture (CDC) with multiple Azure data platform services.
+It provides an IBM mainframe integration solution for mainframe data replication, data synchronization, data migration, and change data capture (CDC) for multiple Azure data platform services.

 ## Architecture